PTMahlangu/PTMahlangu/README.md

 <p align="center">
   <samp>
- Interested in working on Mobile Apps, backend, API's, Databases and currently learning about Amazon Web Services.
+ Interested in working on Mobile Apps, backend, API's, Databases and currently learning about Amazon Web Services and C#.
 Occasionaly I do participate in Hackathons :bulb:
   </samp>
 </p>
 <br />